chickenandstats/chickenstats/docs/reference/chicken_nhl/scrape.md

 # :material-download: **chicken_nhl.scrape**

-Reference materials for `chickenstats.chicken_nhl.scrape`. `Scraper`, `Season`, and `Game` account for most of the module's functionality.
+Reference materials for `chickenstats.chicken_nhl.scrape`. `Scraper`, `Season`, and `Game` account for most of the functionality for `chickenstats.chicken_nhl`.

 For more detailed walk-throughs or examples, please consult the **[:material-school: User Guide](../../guide/guide.md)**